dat3Cph/spring2025/docs/jpa_part2/exercises/recycling.md

     }
 ```

-### 5. The driver id and the employment date should be set in a @PrePersist annotated method.
+- The driver id and the employment date should be set in a @PrePersist annotated method

+### 5. Create DAO interfaces for the entities

-### 6. Create a new package called `dao` and add two interfaces called `IDriverDAO` and `IWasteTruckDAO` and add the following code to their interface:
+Create a new package called `daos` and add two interfaces called `IDriverDAO` and `IWasteTruckDAO` and add the following code to their interface

 ```java
         // Driver